- 1 pound ground beef

 - 9 lasagna noodles, cooked and drained

-- In a large skillet, cook beef and sausage over medium heat until no longer pink; drain.
-Add the tomato sauce, tomato paste, garlic, sugar, seasoning, salt and pepper.
+- In a large skillet over medium heat, cook and crumble beef and sausage until no longer pink; drain.
+Add next seven ingredients.
 Bring to a boil.
-Reduce heat; simmer, uncovered, for 1 hour, stirring occasionally.
+Reduce heat; simmer, uncovered, 1 hour, stirring occasionally.
+Adjust seasoning with additional salt and pepper, if desired.

-- In a large bowl, combine eggs and parsley.
-Stir in the cottage cheese, ricotta and Parmesan cheese.
+- Meanwhile, in a large bowl, lightly beat eggs.
+Add parsley; stir in cottage cheese, ricotta and Parmesan cheese.

-- Spread 1 cup of meat sauce in an ungreased 13-in. x 9-in. baking dish.
+- Preheat oven to 375°.
+Spread 1 cup meat sauce in an ungreased 13x9-in. baking dish.
 Layer with three noodles, provolone cheese, 2 cups cottage cheese mixture, 1 cup mozzarella, three noodles, 2 cups meat sauce, remaining cottage cheese mixture and 1 cup mozzarella.
-Top with the remaining noodles, meat sauce and mozzarella (dish will be full).
+Top with remaining noodles, meat sauce and mozzarella (dish will be full).

-- Cover and bake at 375° for 50 minutes.
-Uncover; bake 20 minutes longer or until heated through.
-Let stand for 15 minutes before cutting.
+- Cover; bake 50 minutes.
+Uncover; bake until heated through, 20 minutes.
+Let stand 15 minutes before cutting.
 Yield: 12 servings.

 Medium-Bodied Red Wine